CraftTweaker/CraftTweaker-Documentation/docs/mods/ArmoreableMobs/ArmoreableMobs.md

 `MyArmorGroup.inSlot(slot as EquipmentSlotType, stack as IItemStack) as ArmorGroup` -> Returns a new ArmorGroup with the specified stack in the specified [slot](https://docs.blamejared.com/1.16/en/vanilla/api/util/MCEquipmentSlotType).

-`MyArmorGroup.overrideExistingArmor(type as MCEntityType) as void` -> In the event that the mob spawns with armor, overrides that with a possible ArmorGroup.

 `MyArmorGroup.register(entitytype as MCEntityType) as void` -> Adds the ArmorGroup to that entity's armor list.

+#Static methods

+`MyArmorGroup.overrideExistingArmor(type as MCEntityType, map as IItemStack[MCEquipmentSlotType], blockstate as @Optional MCBlockState) as void` -> In the event that the mob spawns with armor, overrides that with a possible ArmorGroup.

 #Optional Methods